javidShabin/delivista-customer-page/README.md

 ## 📱 Features Overview

 ### **Homepage**
-- Hero section with animated background elements
+- Hero section with animated background elements and call-to-action
-- Restaurant showcase with ratings and categories
+- Restaurant showcase with ratings, categories, and featured items
-- Call-to-action sections for user engagement
+- Join us section for restaurant partnerships
-- Responsive design for all device sizes
+- Responsive design optimized for all device sizes
+- Modern UI with food-themed color palette

 ### **User Dashboard**
-- **Profile Management**: Update personal information
+- **Profile Management**: Update personal information and preferences
-- **Order History**: View and track all orders
+- **Order History**: View and track all orders with detailed status
-- **Address Book**: Manage delivery addresses
+- **Address Book**: Manage multiple delivery addresses with default settings
-- **Favorites**: Save preferred restaurants
+- **Favorites**: Save preferred restaurants and dishes for quick access
-- **Settings**: Password and privacy preferences
+- **Settings**: Password updates and privacy policy access
+- **Order Status**: Real-time tracking of current orders
+- **Order Details**: Comprehensive view of individual orders

 ### **Restaurant Experience**
-- Browse restaurants by category
+- Browse restaurants by category and location
-- View detailed menus with images
+- View detailed menus with high-quality images
-- Add items to cart with quantity selection
+- Add items to cart with quantity selection and customization
-- Real-time price calculations
+- Real-time price calculations and availability
+- Restaurant ratings and reviews
+- Special offers and promotions

-### **Shopping Cart**
+### **Shopping Cart & Checkout**
+- Persistent cart with localStorage integration
-- Add/remove items
+- Add/remove items with real-time updates
-- Quantity adjustments
+- Quantity adjustments and item customization
-- Price calculations
+- Price calculations with taxes and fees
-- Secure checkout process
+- Secure checkout process with payment integration
+- Order confirmation and tracking

 ## 🎨 Design System